powidla/Friend-Or-Foe/README.md

 pip install friend_or_foe
 `````

-Basic example of loading through the package
+Basic example of loading through the package and listing all the datasets from the compendium
 `````python
 # import FriendOrFoe loader
 from friend_or_foe.data.loader import FriendOrFoeDataLoader